-Four buttons and one rotary control are associated with the post-fader digital and analog monitor outputs.
+Four buttons and one rotary control are associated with the post-fader monitor output.
 The buttons control operation of the reference level, mute all, dim, and LFE low-pass filter functions.
 In addition the LFE low-pass filter button can be used to enable the display of the current sample rate.
-The rotary level control is used to manually set the post-fader digital and analog monitor output levels.
+The rotary level control is used to manually set the post-fader monitor output level.